bjompen/UpdatePWSHAction/README.md

 The build hosts of Azure DevOps and GitHub defaults to running the latest LTS version of PowerShell.
 In some cases we need, or want, to test or run code using a different version.
 This is where this action will help you.

+> Most, not all, of the PowerShell code here is stolen and adapted from [install-powershell.ps1 on PowerShell GitHub](https://raw.githubusercontent.com/PowerShell/PowerShell/master/tools/install-powershell.ps1).
+>
+> The Azure DevOps Task was created with _a lot_ of help from [Barbara Forbes](https://4bes.nl/2021/02/21/create-a-custom-azure-devops-powershell-task/) blog post on the subject.

 ## Usage

 ### GitHub action